 Innovating and also organizing your time.
 Filmmakers and creatives are kind of our own bosses.
 So you have to manage your time correctly to be productive and improve on your craft.
 Also for me, I want to start up my YouTube channel.
 I make my videos basically on my own.
 Sometimes I get help from my brother or my dad.
 But I also want to start working on narrative projects.
 Short films, eventually feature films, and since I’m so used to working by myself, I find it hard to reach out to people to collaborate on projects and maybe reach out to actors or crew.
 For me, that’s one of the most difficult things, approaching people.
 But once you approach them, I think you always get a positive response.
 So that’s mainly more personal to me.
 But maybe someone can relate.

-One of my favorite videos I’ve worked on is the How to Make Videos Like a Pro series because I’m in love with filmmaking.
+One of my favorite videos I’ve worked on is the How to Make Videos Like a Pro series because I love filmmaking.
 I’m not a pro but every time I make a video, I learn something new.
 So sharing that with my audience was very fun.
 And I also got to experiment a lot in that video, and I love to try new things.
-Also my second channel, I love those videos as well because I get to travel and make films and edit those videos with music.
+Also, my second channel—I love those videos because I travel, make films, and edit those videos with music.

 How do you search for music on Musicbed?
 What are some tips that you would give filmmakers to search on Musicbed?